What is Sharing and Showing in Childhood?

 - Shared enjoyment: the skill of sharing fun and enjoying interactions with family and friends, not just enjoying the toy or game or activity itself; enjoying the social interaction moment

-- Restricted interests: when a child has interests related to a few very specific topics and has trouble talking about other things.
-In boys, these tend to stand out more, while in girls, their restricted interests tend to be more mainstream, like horses or dolls.
-With boys, you may see more unusual interests like air conditioners or mailboxes, though trains or Pokemon are also quite common
+- Varied interests vs. Restricted: the skill of talking about varied interests may be somewhat absent in your child.
+When a child has interests related to a few very specific topics, psychologists call this ‘restricted interests.’
+In boys, these unique interests tend to stand out more.
+In girls, their restricted interests tend to be more mainstream, like horses or dolls.
+With boys, you may see more unusual interests like air conditioners or mailboxes.

-- No pretend play: your child does not play pretend with toys or dolls; only uses objects functionally; you will not see your child turn a cardboard box into a rocket ship
+- Lacking pretend play: the skill of playing make-believe may be absent in your child.
+You may notice your child does not play pretend with toys or dolls.
+They may only use objects functionally, rather than making believe such as imagining a cardboard box is a rocket ship

 Book Resources on Sharing and Showing in Childhood